Codecademy/docs/content/c-sharp/concepts/math-functions/terms/asin/asin.md

 `value` is the input value of type double, which must be in the range -1 <= `value` <= 1.

-Returns an angle measured in radians, of type `double`, whose sine is `value`.
+This returns an angle measured in radians, of type `double`, whose sine is `value`.
 If an invalid value is passed to the function, or no value is passed at all, `NaN` is returned.

 ## Codebyte Example